opensumi/docs/docs/develop/basic-design/core-idea.en.md

 By a self-developed DI framework `@opensumi/di`, OpenSumi manages and acquires instances among these modules, and the dependency abstraction interface convention allows us to easily overlap part of the service or even the module implementation to improve extensibility.

-For more details on the use of `@opensumi/di`, please refer to the document [Dependency Injection](./dependence-injector), or visit the source code at [opensumi/di](https://github.com/opensumi/di).
+For more details on the usage of `@opensumi/di`, please refer to the document [Dependency Injection](./dependence-injector), or visit the source code at [opensumi/di](https://github.com/opensumi/di).

-## extensionand API
+## Extension and API

-As mentioned before, many of OpenSumi's functional modules are pluggable, and those that cannot be pluggable are because they provide extension APIs (in other words, they can be pluggable after the Extension module is removed).
+As mentioned before, many of OpenSumi's functional modules are pluggable, and those that cannot be plugged are because they provide extension APIs (in other words, they can be pluggable after the Extension module is removed).
 OpenSumi's extension system is based on the extension of VS Code, which can be regarded as a superset of VS Code extensions.
 For detailed introduction of the extension system, please refer to [Extension Mechanism](./extension-mechanism).

 The OpenSumi extension is similar to the VS Code extensions.
 We will keep its compatibility with the VS Code extension API, and constantly update and iterate the extension API.
 The extension API is a collection of objects, such as methods, classes, etc., available for third-party code to call.
 Extension modules includes all extensions and extension API-related implementations, but when it comes to a certain extension API, the ultimately called module is the one implemented them.
 For instance, the `sumi.window.createTerminal` capability is provided by the ` terminal-next` module, while the extension just takes its package for the extension to call.